upperlinecode/street-difficult-hooks-update/README.md

 5. Add the `renterIncome` prop and `ownerIncome` prop to the `<DataView/>` components for the remaining four boroughs with the appropriate data.

 6. Add another row to the `<DataView/>` component to display the "Cost-To-Income ratio" for each borough.
 You won't need to pass a new prop - this can be dynamically computed inside the `{}` that we use to display data.
+    * While it's not necessary, you may decide that you want to change the format you're using to pass in the props - the example code shows how to pass in strings (e.g. `renterCost="$14,292"`), but you could also decide to pass in a number instead (e.g. `renterCost={14292}`) and handle the [currency formatting](https://stackabuse.com/how-to-format-number-as-currency-string-in-javascript/) within the component.

 7. You'll notice that in the original blog post, there is a message at the bottom of each graphic.
 For example, in the Staten Island graphic it says "Cost of living vastly differs for renters and buyers."
 Add this piece of styling and text to the `DataView` component.